nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/10 - Argument Structure - Verbs in the driving seat.md

    These meanings can be "boiled down" to a difference in argument structure (or more specifically *valency*).
 The main difference appears to be that *say* takes 2 arguments, while *tell* takes 3 arguments.

-3. Verbs with very similar meanings have very different argument structure configurations, e.g.
+   One final argument against the projectionist account is that verbs with very similar meanings have very different argument structure configurations, e.g.

    1. He gave a book to Mary / He gave her the book
    2. He donated a book to the library / *He donated the library a book